MicrosoftDocs/defender-docs/articles/defender-for-cloud/how-to-manage-attack-path.md

 ## Remediate attack paths

-Once you have investigated an attack path and reviewed all of the associated findings and recommendations, you can start to remediate the attack path.
+Once you're done with your investigation of an attack path and you review all of the associated findings and recommendations, you can start to remediate the attack path.

 **To remediate an attack path**: